You are browsing the Tutorials category

 Renoise is a tracker style DAW that runs natively on Linux and can be microtuned using the SCL to XRNI tool.
 It also supports plugins so you can get at those microtones that way.

-It’s for this reason that I use synth plugins that have built-in microtonal support.
-That way, it doesn’t matter which DAW you use as long as your DAW supports plugins.
+If you use synth plugins that have built-in microtonal support then it doesn’t matter which DAW you use, as long as your DAW supports plugins.
 Below is a showcase of Linux-native plugins with support for microtonal tunings.

 Modartt’s Pianoteq is well known in the music world for its rather good piano sound.
 It’s a physically-modelled piano – this has some benefits over sample-based pianos.
 First, it has a tiny footprint of just a few megabytes storage, as opposed to the gigs and gigs often required by sample-based pianos.
 Second, you can tweak the parameters of the physical model to get interesting variants on the typical piano sound.
 Here’s an example that will interest microtonalists: you could design a piano with quietened even harmonics (e.g. harmonics 2, 4, 6, etc.) so that the timbre will blend better with the Bohlen-Pierce scale (this scale features primarily odd harmonics).
 This kind of sound design possibility is pure excitement for nerds like me.

-I regard Pianoteq as a model example of how developers should implement microtuning features.
+Pianoteq is a good example of how developers should implement Scala files support.
 It supports .scl files but also the .kbm format that allows the user to create any specific full-keyboard microtuning.
 Additionally they provide a tone circle graphic that allows you to visualise how the overtones of the piano timbre align with your tuning.
 That’s not necessary to have, but is a really nice feature.

 ACE – virtual semi-modular synthesizer